chinapedia/wikipedia.abstract.en/Page/Map.md

 Map types

-Ocean_gravity_map.gif)]] Maps of the world or large areas are often either 'political' or 'physical'.
+)]] Maps of the world or large areas are often either 'political' or 'physical'.
 The most important purpose of the political map is to show territorial borders; the purpose of the physical is to show features of geography such as mountains, soil type or land use including infrastructure such as roads, railroads and buildings.
 Topographic maps show elevations and relief with contour lines or shading.
 Geological maps show not only the physical surface, but characteristics of the underlying rock, fault lines, and subsurface structures.

 Electronic maps

-Topographic_map_example.png digital raster graphic.]]
+digital raster graphic.]]
 From the last quarter of the 20th century, the indispensable tool of the cartographer has been the computer.
 Much of cartography, especially at the data-gathering survey level, has been subsumed by Geographic Information Systems (GIS).
 The functionality of maps has been greatly advanced by technology simplifying the superimposition of spatially located variables onto existing geographical maps.
 Having local information such as rainfall level, distribution of wildlife, or demographic data integrated within the map allows more efficient analysis and better decision making.
 In the pre-electronic age such superimposition of data led Dr. John Snow to identify the location of an outbreak of cholera.
 Today, it is used by agencies of the human kind, as diverse as wildlife conservationists and militaries around the world.

-Maps-for-free_Sierra_Nevada.png

 Even when GIS is not involved, most cartographers now use a variety of computer graphics programs to generate new maps.